Anna Leonowens

 Anna Harriette Leonowens (born Ann Hariett Emma Edwards; 5 November 1831 – 19 January 1915) was an Anglo-Indian or Indian-born British travel writer, educator, and social activist.

 She became well known with the publication of her memoirs, beginning with The English Governess at the Siamese Court (1870), which chronicled her experiences in Siam (modern Thailand), as teacher to the children of the Siamese King Mongkut.
-Leonowens' own account was fictionalised in Margaret Landon's best-selling novel Anna and the King of Siam (1944), as well as adaptations for other media such as Rodgers and Hammerstein's 1951 musical The King and I.
+Leonowens's own account was fictionalised in Margaret Landon's best-selling novel Anna and the King of Siam (1944) as well as adaptations for other media such as Rodgers and Hammerstein's 1951 musical The King and I.

 During the course of her life, Leonowens also lived in Western Australia, Singapore and Penang, the United States, Canada and Germany.
 In later life, she was a lecturer of Indology and a suffragist.
 Among other achievements, she co-founded the Nova Scotia College of Art and Design.

 Early life and family

+Anna was born in Ahmednagar in the Bombay Presidency of Company-ruled India, on 5 November 1831, three months after the death of her father, Sergeant Thomas Edwards.
+While she was christened Ann Hariett Emma Edwards, Leonowens later changed Ann to Anna and Hariett to Harriette and ceased using her third given name (Emma).

-Anna Leonowens' mother, Mary Ann Glascott, married her father, Sergeant Thomas Edwards, a non-commissioned officer in the East India Company's Corps of Sappers and Miners, on 15 March 1829 in St James's Church, Tannah, Bombay Presidency, British India.
+Anna Leonowens's mother, Mary Ann Glascott, married Edwards, a non-commissioned officer in the East India Company's Corps of Sappers and Miners, on 15 March 1829 in St James's Church, Tannah, Bombay Presidency, British India.
 Edwards was from London and a former cabinetmaker.
-Anna was born in Ahmednagar in the Bombay Presidency of Company-ruled India, on 5 November 1831, three months after the death of her father.
-While she was christened Ann Hariett Emma Edwards, Leonowens later changed Ann to "Anna", Hariett to "Harriette" and ceased using her third given name (Emma).

-Leonowens' maternal grandfather, William Vawdrey (or Vaudrey) Glascott, was an English-born commissioned officer of the 4th Regiment, Bombay Native Infantry, in the Bombay Army.
+Leonowens's maternal grandfather, William Vawdrey (or Vaudrey) Glascott, was an English-born commissioned officer of the 4th Regiment, Bombay Native Infantry, in the Bombay Army.
 Glascott arrived in India in 1810, and was apparently married in 1815, although his wife's name is not known.
 According to biographer Susan Morgan, the only viable explanation for the complete and deliberate lack of information regarding Glascott's wife in official British records is that she "was not European".
 Morgan suggests that she was "most likely ...
 Anglo-Indian (of mixed race) born in India."
 Anna's mother, Mary Anne Glascott, was born in 1815 or 1816.

-For most of her adult life, Anna Leonowens had no contact with her family and took pains to disguise her origins by claiming that she had been born with the surname "Crawford" in Caernarfon, Wales, and giving her father's rank as captain.
+For most of her adult life, Anna Leonowens had no contact with her family and took pains to disguise her origins by claiming that she had been born with the surname Crawford in Caernarfon, Wales, and giving her father's rank as captain.
 By doing so, she protected not only herself but her children, who would have had greater opportunities if their possibly mixed-race heritage remained unknown.
-Investigations uncovered no record of her birth at Caernarfon, news which came as a shock to the town that had long claimed her as one of its most famous natives.
+Investigations uncovered no record of her birth at Caernarfon, although the town had long claimed her as one of its most famous natives.